codeforcroatia/member/template/index.md

 # Title and tag line
 my:
   - name: 'My Name'
-  - tagline: 'This is who I am.'
+  - description: 'This is who I am.'

 # Images
 # (store images in directory named as permalink under posts directory)